PerfectRec/tts-summarizer/README.md

 - `Anthropic` or `OpenAI` models to generate the summries.
 - `Mailchimp` to send transactional and marketing emails.
 - `Helicone` for logging and monitoring Claude API calls.

+## Server Tracking

+Use [Render]https://dashboard.render.com/web/srv-cs8172btq21c73a2hh30/logs) to look at the logs for this project